bdwilliamson/academic-kickstart/content/publication/journal-article/vim1/index.md

 slides: ""
 ---

 In my first paper on population variable importance, we focused on a nonparametric extension of the classical measure based on the difference in R-squared values (from linear models).
 We provide a simple approach for estimation that incorporates machine learning tools, and yields valid confidence intervals for the true importance.
+We also provide a [rejoinder](https://doi.org/10.1111/biom.13389) to discussion on this article.